grafana/grafana/docs/sources/panels/queries.md

 - **Max data points -** If the data source supports it, sets the maximum numbers of data points for each series returned.
 If the query returns more data points than the max data points setting, then the data source consolidates them (reduces the number of points returned by aggregating them together by average or max or other function).

   There are two main reasons for limiting the number of points, performance and smoothing the line.
-The default value is the width (or number of pixels) of the graph as there is no point in having more data points than, what the graph panel can display.
+The default value is the width (or number of pixels) of the graph as there is no point in having more data points than the graph panel can display.

   With streaming data, the max data points value is used for the rolling buffer.
 (Streaming is a continuous flow of data and buffering is a way of dividing the stream into chunks).
 Loki streams data in the live tailing mode.